thousandeyes/thousandeyes-sdk-java/usage/docs/UsageApi.md

 Get usage information for the last month

-This endpoint returns usage for the current period.
+This operation returns usage for the current period.
 It provides visibility across all account groups within an organization.
 To access this endpoint, you need the &#x60;View Billing&#x60; permission (a management permission).
 If you have access to view billing in multiple organizations, query the endpoint using an &#x60;aid&#x60; querystring parameter (see optional parameters, below) from each organization. **Note:** Access to billing information older than one month is not supported by this endpoint.

 ### Example